spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 }
 ```

-You can now resolve this object as such:
+You can now get the data object anywhere within your application as such:

 ```php
 app(SongData::class);
 ```

-Or inject it in your controller as such:
+Or inject it into your controller:

 ```php
 class SongController{